mihailo-stevanovic/documentation-repository/API/Documentation/Sphinx/source/internal_docs/get_by_product.rst

 Retrieve By Product
 ^^^^^^^^^^^^^^^^^^^

-Retrieve a list of all published documents of a specified product.
+Retrieve a list of all published documents of a specified :doc:`product <../products>`.

 Endpoint
 --------